box/box-python-sdk/README.rst

 Instantiate a Client Given an Access and a Refresh Token
 ********************************************************

-Alternatively, you can instantiate a OAuth2 object with the access token and refresh token.
+Alternatively, you can instantiate an OAuth2 object with the access token and refresh token.
 Once you have an oauth object you can pass that into the Client object to instantiate a client and begin making calls.